mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 I think one of the most _important_ aspects of DAG creation is structure— DAGs should be standardized as much as possible, prioritizing readability and consistency.

-Perhaps the biggest weakness of Airflow is also it's biggest strength: _possibility_.
+Perhaps the biggest weakness of Airflow is also its biggest strength: _possibility_.
 Airflow revolutionized orchestration by providing engineers with a blank canvas— a `.py` file where they could do _whatever they want_.
 Unfortunately, it was introduced without any framework for modularity or testing.

 The result?
 Without the discipline and rigor to standardize a deployment, DAGs can quickly turn into untested scripts.